 If the Intermediate is not within the boundaries of a Network, but is located near Non-Network Members, then it is up to the judgment of the interviewer, and if needed, the Interview Coordinator to assign an individual.
-Intermediates with members within two hours distance to them are not given the option to place promotional materials as an initial task.
-Intermediates who are out of this range will be expected to place promotional materials once every two weeks until they can be met in person.
+Intermediates with members within two hours distance to them are not given the option to place promotional materials in place of an in-person meeting.

-Placing promotional materials as an intermediate task to fill time until a vetting can take place is only an option if all efforts to connect the Intermediate to a local member have failed.
+Placing promotional materials in place of a meeting is only an option if all efforts to connect the Intermediate to a local member have failed.

 At least one of the photos documenting placement of promotional materials must include a landmark proving the city of placement.
+Promotional Materials cannot be accepted as vetting if this requirement is not met.

 Once a recipient is chosen for an Intermediate, the following messages are to be sent to the desired party.
 The first message will contain instructions and the second contains the Interview record.
-Do not send interview records which are not in this format.
+DO NOT SEND INTERVIEW RECORDS NOT IN THIS FORMAT.

+(First Message)

-(First Message) Hello, you are being contacted because you have been deemed an appropriate representative to participate in the Evaluation Process for an Intermediate who has been interviewed.
+Hello, you are being contacted because you have been deemed an appropriate representative to participate in the Evaluation Process for an Intermediate who has been interviewed.
 The Interview record and instructions for meeting the Intermediate will follow this message.

 If you are capable of meeting the Intermediate within exactly two weeks, and do not choose to protest this assignment immediately, the responsibility for this Intermediate is transferred to you.
 Message the Intermediate on the Interview Server immediately.
 Do not contact them or discuss vetting details on any platforms or apps other than the Interview Server.
 If you do not have access to the Interview Server, please contact leadership to attain access.

 If you cannot complete this assignment and comply strictly with the guidelines in the following Meeting Intermediates document, let me know immediately.

 Please message the Interview Coordinator once you have concluded reading this message.
 He can be found by searching for the prefix "IC" on the chat server.
-(Second Message)

-[INSERT INTERVIEW RECORD HERE]
+(Second Message) [INSERT INTERVIEW RECORD HERE]